lanceman2/Quickstream_dev/README.md

   they do not see elements in the structures.
 We don't use typedef, for that extra layer of indirection makes it harder to "scope the code".
 - The files in the source directly follow the directory structure of the installed files.
+Files in the source are located in the same relative path of files that they are most directly related to in the installed paths.
+Consequently:
-So you don't need to wonder where source files are;
+  - you don't need to wonder where source files are,
-- consequently programs can run in the source directory after running make without installing them;
+  - programs can run in the source directory after running make without installing them,
-- consequently also the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the source;
+  - the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the source,
-- consequently we use the compilers relative linking options to link and run programs.
+  - we use the compilers relative linking options to link and run programs, and
-- You can move the whole encapsulated installation and everything runs the same.
+  - you can move the whole encapsulated installation (top install directory) and everything runs the same.
 - Environment variables allow users to tell quickstream programs where to find users files that are not in the quickstream source code.
 - The installation prefix directory is not used in an quickstream code,